 The length of withdrawal varies significantly depending on the substance, the duration of use, and individual physiology.
 Acute withdrawal symptoms from opioids often peak within a few days and can last for 7-10 days, while other substances like alcohol or benzodiazepines may have different, and sometimes longer, timelines.
 Our 24/7 medical monitoring during detox is designed to keep you safe and as comfortable as possible throughout this entire process, with medications adjusted in real-time to ease your symptoms.

 No, MAT is not the same as detox; rather, it is a comprehensive treatment model that often begins with detox.
 Detox is the initial short-term process of managing acute withdrawal symptoms under medical supervision, which typically lasts for a matter of days.
 MAT, however, is a long-term treatment plan that includes ongoing medication, counseling, and support to sustain recovery and prevent relapse for months or years.
-Think of detox as the first critical step within the broader, continuing journey of Medication-Assisted Treatment.
+Think of detox as the first critical step within the broader, continuing journey of medication-assisted treatment.

 Yes, most major insurance providers in Massachusetts offer coverage for MAT detox, as it is an evidence-based medical treatment for a recognized health condition.
 The specifics of coverage, such as copays or the length of stay authorized, can vary depending on your individual insurance plan and policy details.
 Our admissions team will work directly with your insurance provider to verify your benefits and explain any associated costs, ensuring you have a clear understanding before you begin treatment.